NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-R/day4_thursday/data-fusion.md

     # if we look at these fractions, >11% of the pixels on north facing slopes should
     # meet our tall and green criteria, while <6% of the pixels on south facing
     # slopes do.
-So that's reassuring. (using original data set)
+So that's reassuring. (using original dataset)

 ## Plot Color Infrared (CIR) Image